 The best place to plant a pawpaw is in a partially shaded, well-drained area - at least until it has become established and can tolerate more sun.
 This temporary intolerance can easily be overcome by building a small tree shelter for the first year after planting.
 An excellent native tree, the pawpaw can add beauty to a backyard, produce tasty fruit, and give you something interesting to bring up with your foodie friends.

-The pawpaw is available for special-order spring deliveries on a first-come, first-serve basis.
+The pawpaw is available for the spring season on a first-come, first-serve basis.
 Sign-up for our early-bird notification list.
 But if it doesn’t seem right for you, learn more about the trees and shrubs offered under our Backyard Tree Planting Program or take a look at our Shrub Bundles and Garden Kits.

 The Backyard Tree Planting Program is supported by the City of Toronto, the Regional Municipality of York, Toronto Hydro, the Town of Newmarket, the Town of Ajax, and the Town of Oakville.